French Revolution: Prominent women

-Olympe de Gouges wrote a number of plays, short stories, and novels.
-Her publications emphasised that women and men are different, but this shouldn't prevent equality under the law.
-In her Declaration of the Rights of Woman and of the Female Citizen she insisted that women deserved rights, especially in areas concerning them directly, such as divorce and recognition of illegitimate children.
+Olympe de Gouges was an author whose publications emphasised that while women and men were different, this should not prevent equality under the law.
+In her Declaration of the Rights of Woman and of the Female Citizen she insisted women deserved rights, especially in areas concerning them directly, such as divorce and recognition of illegitimate children.
+Along with other Girondists, she was executed in November 1793 during the Terror.

-Madame Roland (a.k.a.
-Manon or Marie Roland) was another important female activist.
-Her political focus was not specifically on women or their liberation.
-She focused on other aspects of the government, but was a feminist by virtue of the fact that she was a woman working to influence the world.
-Her personal letters to leaders of the Revolution influenced policy; in addition, she often hosted political gatherings of the Brissotins, a political group which allowed women to join.
-As she was led to the scaffold, Madame Roland shouted "O liberty!
-What crimes are committed in thy name!"
-Many activists were punished for their actions, while some were executed for "conspiring against the unity and the indivisibility of the Republic".
+Madame Roland, also known as Manon or Marie Roland, was another important female activist whose political focus was not specifically women but other aspects of the government.
+A Girondist, her personal letters to leaders of the Revolution influenced policy; in addition, she often hosted political gatherings of the Brissotins, a political group which allowed women to join.
+She too was executed in November 1793.